 Crypto transactions are probably the most common daily operation for people actively dealing with digital currencies.
 Every time you purchase cryptos on an exchange platform and want to send those new assets to your crypto wallet, you need to initiate a transaction.
 Also, each time you wish to exchange certain tokens for some other cryptocurrency, you’ll also need to carry out a transaction.

 Even so, sometimes typographic mistakes can happen, but what’s even more common is mixing up different blockchain networks because various blockchains have the same type of addresses.
 Sending your assets to the wrong address can be the source of enormous stress, especially if it’s a considerable amount of cryptos that can’t just be replaced by another transfer, plus you’ve paid enormous gas fees.
-Luckily, there are various simple solutions.

 Common Address Mix-Ups: Ethereum, Polygon and Binance Smart Chain